ebvv/ebvv/README.md

 # What's Up!
 * My name is Eric, i'm a Software and Ux Developer obsessed by innovation and creativity.
-* I have full proficiency in English and Portuguese, as well as bringing with me some knowledge in Russian.
+* I have full proficiency in English (c2) and Portuguese, as well some knowledge in Russian.
 * I am deeply interested in Art, Iot and Blockchain.